BINST Pilot

 |---|---|

 If the L2 disappears, the inscription remains.
-If the L2 is replaced, the same Bitcoin identity binds to the new contracts.
+If the L2 is replaced, the same Bitcoin identity binds to the new process instances.

 What the pilot implements

-- 4 smart contracts deployed and verified on Citrea testnet — factory, institution, process template, process instance
+- 2 smart contracts deployed and verified on Citrea testnet —

-- 4 Rust crates (Taproot Reader) — decoding BINST data directly
+BINSTProcessFactory(thin factory) andBINSTProcess(self-contained instance) - 4 Rust crates (BINST Protocol) — decoding BINST data directly

 from Bitcoin transactions,